-Syracuse is kicking off festival season.
-This means plenty of music, food, drinks and so much more all summer long.
+Syracuse in June heats up pretty quick!
+Festival season is among us, this means plenty of music, food, drinks and so much more all summer long.
 We’re highlighting all that’s going on in June, so you don’t miss out on any of the fun!

-Considered the kickoff to summer, Taste of Syracuse heads to Clinton Square on June 3rd and 4th.
-This two-day festival features 60 + food and drink vendors, 3 different stages hosting live music all day long, a kid friendly stage, and is free to attend.
+Considered the kickoff to summer, Taste of Syracuse heads to Clinton Square on June 2nd & 3rd.
+This two-day festival features 60 + food and drink vendors, three different stages hosting live music all day long, a kid-friendly stage, and is free to attend.
 Come with an empty stomach because the samples and tastings are practically unlimited!

-Celebrating 30 years of rhythm and blues, The New York State Blues Festival heads back to Chevy Court at the Fairgrounds, Thursday June 16, to Saturday June 18th.
+The New York State Blues Festival, an annual celebration of three days of rhythm and blues, heads back to Chevy Court at the Fairgrounds, Thursday June 15th, to Saturday June 17th.
 Parking will be 10 dollars a vehicle and 5 dollars per motorcycle, however, the event is free to attend.
-Check out these things to know before attending Blues Festival this year.
+Check out these things to know before attending the Blues Festival this year.

 NYS Fire Chiefs is the largest fire rescue and EMS expo in the entire Northeast.
-Hosted at the Oncenter, the event is offering around 40 educational programs, hands-on training sessions and networking opportunities.
+Hosted at the Oncenter June 14th - 17th, the event offers around 40 educational programs, hands-on training sessions and networking opportunities.
 The real party starts on Friday as the Fire Chiefs will be throwing the FIRE 2022 Block Party.
-The block party will be rain or shine with a live performance by Hard Promises on South Warren Street in front of the Marriot Syracuse Downtown.
+The block party will be rain or shine with a live performance by Hard Promises on South Warren Street in front of the Marriott Syracuse Downtown.
 This event is free to attend and open to the public.

 The Syracuse Juneteenth Festival commemorates the work that was done throughout Central New York to achieve and maintain equality, freedom, and opportunity for African Americans.
-The 2022 festival is the first event celebrated since Juneteenth became a federal and state recognized holiday.
-The two-day event will be located at City Hall in downtown Syracuse and will be followed by an Ancestral Celebration on June 24th with location to be determined.
+The 2023 festival is a two-day event located at City Hall in downtown Syracuse and will be followed by an Ancestral Celebration on Monday June 19th, with the location to be determined.
 For more information about this groundbreaking event head over to Syracusejuneteeth.org.
-This event is free to attend.
+This two-day festival is free to attend.

-Three-days, 30 bands and 20 clubs, can only mean one thing – Jazz festival returning to downtown Syracuse.
+Three days, from June 21st - 23rd Syracuse Jazz Festival returns to downtown Syracuse.
 With a fun twist to kick off the festival, Thursday night will feature local jazz acts performing all over downtown at many restaurants and bars like The Hopspot, Kitty Hoynes, Press Room Pub, Mulrooney’s and more.
-Then on Friday and Saturday, head over to Clinton Square for a number of big-name acts like The Average White Band and Legendary duo Marylin McCoo and Billy Davis.
+Then on Friday and Saturday, head over to Clinton Square for a number of big-name acts like Herbie Hancock, Gladys Knight, Tower of Power and more.
 Jazz Fest is free to attend.